minagawah/cra-ts-emotion-tailwind-solution/README.md

 and
 [tailwindcss](https://tailwindcss.com/)
 to work in their apps.
-I did (for several freaking days).
+I did.
+For several days.
-And, I don't want others to suffer as I did.
+And I didn't want others to suffer as I did.
 This is a sample app to provide some of my solutions for the issue.